Why Should I Pursue a Women's and Gender Studies Minor?

 The Minor in Women's and Gender Studies

-UMass Dartmouth offers a minor in Women's and Gender Studies through a flexible interdisciplinary program of courses.
+The University of Massachusetts Dartmouth offers a minor in Women's and Gender Studies through a flexible interdisciplinary program of courses.
 Many classes are organized in seminar style to allow the fullest possible participation of all students.
 Minors work closely with a faculty advisor to explore course options and earn academic credits through independent study and field work opportunities.
-Collaboration with the Center for Women, Gender, and Sexuality encourages students to apply knowledge gained in the classroom to practical work on campus and in the community.

 Do you want to minor in Women's and Gender Studies?
 If so, please contact either Prof. Heidi Berggren, Co-Chairperson of Women's and Gender Studies, ext.
 8272, LArts 328, or Prof. Stephanie O'Hara, Co-Chairperson of Women's and Gender Studies, ext.
 8336, LArts 352.